edsuom/ade/ade/examples/README.txt

 with four CPU cores as it does with one.

 II.
-Nonlinear curve fitting of voltages, as measured from the output of a thermistor voltage divider circuit, to observed temperatures.
+Nonlinear curve fitting of temperature versus resistance curves of six thermistors.
 -------------------------------------------------------------------------

 To see options, run
 $ python thermistor.py -h

-The included file thermistor.log is the result of running
-$ python thermistor.py -p 12

-on an eight-core CPU for about half an hour.
-If you run that command, you should see an image file thermistor.png appear and get updated from time to time.
+If you run the command without -h, you should see an image file thermistor.png appear and get updated from time to time.
 Take a look at it see the curve fit progressing.

 On Linux, the qiv image viewer works great for this:
 $ qiv -Te thermistor.png &